foundation-model-stack/fms-hf-tuning/docs/advanced-data-handlers.md

 `k` is the name (`str`) of the data handler and `func` (`callable`) is the function which is called.

 In the data config, users can request which data handler to apply by requesting the corresponding `name` with which the data handler was registered and specifying the appropriate `arguments`.
-Each data handler accepts two types of arguments via `DataHandlerArguments` (as defined in the above [schema](#what-is-data-config-schema)), as shown below.
+Each data handler accepts two types of arguments via `DataHandlerArguments` (as defined in the data preprocessor [schema](./advanced-data-preprocessing.md#what-is-data-config-schema)), as shown below.

 ```yaml
 datapreprocessor: